1 : Visit the Albuquerque International Balloon Fiesta [4 hrs]

 Language

-English is the primary language spoken in Albuquerque.
+English is the predominant language spoken in Albuquerque.

 Cost Of Living

-The cost of living in Albuquerque is lower than the national average, making it an affordable place to live.
-Housing costs are particularly reasonable compared to other major U.S. cities.
+Albuquerque has a cost of living index lower than the national average, making it an affordable city to live in.
+Housing costs are reasonable, and everyday expenses like groceries and utilities are also budget-friendly.

 Other